Hacker0x01/docs.hackerone.com/docs/programs/credential-management.md

 ![credential-management-3](./images/credential-management-3.png)

 ><i>If a hacker has violated your policy or HackerOne’s code of conduct, you can revoke the credential rights of a hacker by clicking <b>Revoke</b> next to the username of the hacker.
-You'll also need to invalidate the account on your own platform as well.</i>
+You'll also need to invalidate the account on your own platform to prevent the hacker from logging in.</i>

 The username of the account the hacker created using the provided credentials will display on the submitted report under the <b>Account details used</b> section.